 The magnitude, timing, and frequency of flow are key attributes governing the structure of native fish and aquatic communities.
 Through targeted protection projects, the Minnesota Land Trust will conserve these attributes and ensure resiliency of priority coldwater tributaries to Lake Superior in the face of climate change.
-The Land Trust will protect 355 acres and 1 mile of shoreline by targeting high quality, priority parcels that will protect habitats for coldwater species such as trout and cisco, but also provide habitat for a number of wildlife species such as American woodcock and golden-winged warbler.
+The Land Trust will protect 660 acres and 2 miles of shoreline by targeting high quality, priority parcels that will protect habitats for coldwater species such as trout and cisco, but also provide habitat for a number of wildlife species such as American woodcock and golden-winged warbler.